exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase.rst.txt

      - Displays the information of the action that will be executed when a rule is matched.
    * - Rule
      - Displays Rule ID and Rule name.

+| ※  If the settings in :menuselection:`OASE management --> Event collection` seen below are wrong, events will be handled as unknown events.
+| ("_exastro_not_available" is labeled as a key.)
+| Compare with the Event's RAW data and reconfigure the settings in :menuselection:`OASE Management --> Event collection`.
+| For more information regarding response keys and event ID keys, see :ref:`here<oase_agent_respons_key_enevnt_id_key>`.

+.. list-table:: How to see wrong settings(_exastro_not_available)
+ :widths: 3 2 5
+ :header-rows: 1
+ :align: left

+ * - Assigned label value
+   - Set fixing point
+   - Description
+ * - RESPONSE_KEY not found
+   - Response key
+   - Adds a label if the specified key does not exist in any events.
+ * - | RESPONSE_LIST_FLAG is incorrect.(Not Dict Type)
+     | RESPONSE_LIST_FLAG is incorrect.(Not List Type)
+   - Response list flag
+   - | Adds  a label if "False" is selected in the settings while the actual values are in a list.
+     | Adds a label if "True" is selected in the settings while the actual values are not in a list.
+ * - EVENT_ID_KEY not found
+   - Event ID key
+   - Adds a label if a non-existent key is specified to the data the corresponds to the Event's "Response key".

 Time range specification
 ^^^^^^^^^^^^^^^^^^^^^^